Friends of Lakeshore State Park

 As part of the State Park System, motorized vehicles of any kind are prohibited.
 This includes Segways, hoverboards, electric skateboards/scooters, and motorcycles, mopeds and electric bikes when the motor is engaged.
 ADA approved mobility devices are allowed to ensure accessibility to all visitors.

-The consumption of alcohol is not allowed in Lakeshore State Park without a permit.
+The consumption of alcohol is not allowed in Lakeshore State Park.
+At the discretion of the park manager an alcohol permit may be added to a special event permit.

 Fishing and recreational boating is allowed, but unfortunately, swimming is not.
 The Park was not designed with a public swimming area, and we have no licensed lifeguard on staff.
 There are many public beaches North along Lake Michigan (a bit of a hike to walk, but only about a 5-minute drive).